Read This First

 Prompt 1: Can the public legitimately limit the salaries of individuals who receive their wealth through non-government contracts or negotiations?

-The central claim is this: Consider the following hypothetical individuals who receive over 10 million dollars annually.
+In plain terms: Consider the following hypothetical individuals who receive over 10 million dollars annually.

 High incomes contribute to wealth disparities, which can undermine social cohesion and economic stability.